36 Bromfield StreetSuite #301

 Please no phone calls or office visits without prior arrangement to meet with ARCK’s staff.

-Art Resource Collaborative for Kids (ARCK) is a 501(c)(3) nonprofit that provides arts integration programming in the Boston Public Schools.
+Art Resource Collaborative for Kids (ARCK) is a 501(c)(3) nonprofit that provides arts integration programming to k-8 grades in the Boston Public Schools.
 Our classes align with the academic content and learning themes specific to our partner schools and classrooms, as well as the Common Core State Standards and National Visual Art Standards.
 ARCK uses art and arts integration to enhance the academic experience of our students while focusing on developing concepts like cultural diversity, identity, leadership skills, civic engagement and social justice.